Australian rules football in the United States: First VFL exhibition matches and Australian football world tour: 1960–1978

-From the 1960s, having negotiated its first television broadcast rights the VFL and its clubs began to take an interest in the US as a means of further growing its audience (even a small television audience in the US could have been worth more than the league made out of the entire state of Victoria).
-Both Melbourne and Geelong had taken an interest in the American market and in 1963 the first VFL exhibition matches were played in major US cities to test its potential international audience.
+From the 1960s, having negotiated its first television broadcast rights the VFL and its clubs began to take an interest in the U.S. as a means of further growing its audience (even a small television audience in the U.S. could have been worth more than the league made out of the entire state of Victoria).
+Both Melbourne and Geelong had taken an interest in the American market and in 1963 the first VFL exhibition games were played in major U.S. cities to test its potential international audience.
 The matches were very low key and were not successful in terms of attention or publicity.

 On October 27, Geelong also played an extra intraclub exhibition match at "Big Rec" Golden Gate Park.

 In 1965, former Victorian Football League player Colin Ridgeway was recruited by the Dallas Cowboys and played a total of 3 games as a punter.
 Although he was the first Australian to make such a transition he did not have much of an impact in the NFL.

 The Australian Football World Tour visited New York on Sunday, 5 November 1967 with the Australian Galahs playing International Rules at Gaelic Park against the New York GAA at Gaelic Park, New York City.
 The Galahs lost the match 4-8 (20) to 0-5 (5), the visitors not managing a score after half time.
 There were many brawls during the match, with the Galahs coming off second best in all of them.
 Hassa Mann, sucker punched behind the play, had his jaw broken in three places.
 Playing coach Ron Barassi had his nose broken by a giant New York narcotics detective (Brendan Tumulty), who broke his own thumb in the process of hitting Barassi.
 An exhibition match of Australian Football was played in addition to Gaelic Football.